mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     return len(stack) == 0
 ```

 For simplicity, we use a built-in Python `list` for our stack, remembering to always push and pop from the end.
-We also utilize a Python `dict` that serves as a lookup for our closing brackets.
+We also utilize a Python `dict` that serves as a lookup for our closing brackets $-$ anytime we get a closing bracket, we quickly look up its corresponding open bracket.

-We'll start with a dictionary that keeps track of the correct matching pair for each item.
+We need to keep track of two cases where we can exit the `for` loop and declare that the string is invalid: if we come across a closing bracket and the stack is empty, and if the last open bracket doesn't match our closing bracket.
+The final check is to ensure the stack is empty once we've made it through the string.
+If it's empty, then the string has passed all checks and is valid code.

 Here's a slightly tougher variation on that question. [**LC 1249:** Minimum Remove to Make Valid Parentheses](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/).
 The strings here only have parentheses, but they also have chars.